 $\sigma \propto \varepsilon$ or $\sigma = k \varepsilon$

-The constant of proportionality k is called the E or and is equal to the slope of the stress-strain diagram from O to P. Then
+The constant of proportionality k is called the Modulus of Elasticity E or Young's Modulus and is equal to the slope of the stress-strain diagram from O to P. Then

 $\sigma = E \varepsilon$